o-lukas/homebridge-smartthings-tv/README.md

 ### ipAddress

 The IP address of the device (assign a static IP address to make sure it does not change) to determine the status using ping.

+### infoKey

+The key to be emulated when pressing info button in HomeKit remote.
+The list of valid values must be read from the log as it differs per device.
+To do so enable capabilityLogging and look for log entry containing the possible values.

 ### inputSources